 In the event that a physical or mental health condition impedes a participant's ability to attend classes, program activities, or excursions and the student wants to continue to participate in the CLS Program, the CLS Program in consultation with the U.S Department of State may require the participant to submit a medical reevaluation of the participant's ability to fulfill the terms of the program.
 As part of this reevaluation process, a participant may be required by CLS staff to seek additional treatment as a condition of staying on the CLS Program.
 Failure to comply with a medical reevaluation requirement may result in a recommendation for termination of the CLS award.
 If, after a medical reevaluation, the participant's ability to participate fully in classes and program activities is still impeded and such absences have not been approved, or if the CLS Program determines that an appropriate level of care and support cannot be provided in the host location, a recommendation may be made to terminate the CLS award.
-In some cases, the CLS Program may be able to facilitate virtual programming for individual scholars who need to quarantine while on the program due to contracting a serious transmissible illness such as COVID-19, but it cannot guarantee that virtual instruction will be available.

 Procedure for the termination of the CLS award: The CLS Program reserves the right to suspend or terminate a participant's CLS Program participation immediately for severe violations or medical incidents or conditions, including where there is risk to the safety of the participant, CLS Program staff, or others.
-In certain situations, a participant may be immediately suspended from participation in CLS

-Program activities, removed from assigned living arrangements, and/or removed from the program site pending a decision on termination.
+In certain situations, a participant may be immediately suspended from participation in CLS Program activities, removed from assigned living arrangements, and/or removed from the program site pending a decision on termination.